0641031/TIL/algorithm/hackerrank-twostrings.md

 ### [hackerrank - Two Strings](https://www.hackerrank.com/challenges/two-strings/problem)

-WGiven two strings, determine if they share a common substring.
+Given two strings, determine if they share a common substring.
 A substring may be as small as one character.

 For example, the words "a", "and", "art" share the common substring __a__.
 The words "be" and "cat" do not share a substring.